Jump to Content

 Back to Top

-What solar energy technologies are analyzed in the PEIS?
+What solar energy technologies are analyzed in the Solar PEIS?

-The PEIS will analyze potential environmental impacts associated with the development, operation, and decommissioning of utility-scale solar energy projects; i.e. solar energy projects that can generate large amounts of electricity to be put directly into the electricity transmission grid.
-The following technologies will be included in the PEIS analysis:
+The Solar PEIS analyzes potential environmental impacts associated with the development, operation, and decommissioning of utility-scale solar energy projects; i.e. solar energy projects that can generate 20 MW or more of electricity to be put directly into the electricity transmission grid.
+The following technologies are included in the PEIS analysis:

 • Concentrating Solar Power (CSP)